Table of Contents

 Evidence collection is an important part of your lawsuit.
 It helps our lawyers demonstrate the four legal elements of negligence—duty of care, breach of duty, causation, and damages.

-Damages You Can Recover When You Sue for a Car Accident in Florida
+Damages You Can Recover When You Sue for a Car Accident

 Depending on its severity, a car accident can leave you with injuries ranging from minor to catastrophic.
 In some cases, your own personal injury protection (PIP) insurance will cover many of your financial losses.
 In other cases, the at-fault party (the city official and the city, in this case) can bear responsibility for compensating you.